andreaspencer/nosql-socialnetwork/README.md

 # NoSQL Social Network API
 ## Description
-User wnats a social media network that uses NoSQL so that the database and can handle a large amount of unstructured data.
+User wants a social media network that uses NoSQL so that the database and can handle a large amount of unstructured data.

 ### Acceptance Criteria
 * Mongoose models synced to MongoDB Database